Hyperzsb/natalia-theme/README.md

 - Clear site **analysis** with the help of [Microsoft Clarity](https://clarity.microsoft.com/) which enable the global monitoring and statistic of your site.
   Totally free and easy to use.

+Many other features are included in Natalia as well, such as the global **dark mode**.

 ### Coming soon

 Natalia is far from a perfect project right now.
 Quite a few features are about to be considered: